-This page allows you compare the features of the first and second-generation Intel Xeon Processor Scalable processors (formerly codenamed "Skylake" and "Cascade Lake" processors respectively).
+This page allows you compare the features of the first, second and third-generation Intel Xeon Processor Scalable processors (formerly codenamed "Skylake", "Cascade Lake" and "Cooper Lake" processors respectively).

 SPEC CPU results: The table includes SPEC CPU results.
 See the notes below the table regarding the use of this data.

 To search: Enter a search term and click Search, or click Add Filter to perform more advanced searching.
 For information on how to view, rearrange and export the data, click the Help link.

 Some of the processors include a suffix letter in the processor model number to indicate an additional feature:

 - H: 4-Socket capable processor (Gen 3 processors only)

 - L: Large memory tier (supports total memory up to 4.5TB per processor)